bevy-cheatbook/bevy-cheatbook/src/overview.md

  - [Bevy Setup Tips][chapter::setup]: project setup advice, recommendations for tools and plugins
  - [Common Pitfalls][chapter::pitfalls]: solutions for common issues encountered by the community
- - [Bevy Programming Framework][chapter::programming]: how to write code in Bevy (foundational knowledge)
+ - [Bevy Cookbook][chapter::cookbook]: various code examples beyond the ones in Bevy official repos
+ - [Bevy on Different Platforms][chapter::platforms]: information about working with specific plaforms / OSs

+To learn how to program in Bevy, see these chapters:
+ - [Bevy Programming Framework][chapter::programming]: the ECS+App frameworks, the foundation of everything
  - [Programming Patterns][chapter::patterns]: opinionated advice, patterns, idioms
  - [[WIP] Bevy Render (GPU) Framework][chapter::gpu]: working with the GPU and Bevy's rendering
- - [Bevy Cookbook][chapter::cookbook]: miscellaneous code examples beyond the ones in Bevy official repos
- - [Bevy on Different Platforms][chapter::platforms]: information about working with specific plaforms / OSs

-The following chapters are focused on covering specific Bevy feature areas:
+The following chapters cover various Bevy feature areas:

- - [Bevy Game Engine Core][chapter::features]: important features that don't belong in any other chapter
+ - [General Game Engine Features][chapter::features]: general features that don't belong in any other chapter
- - [Bevy Asset Management][chapter::assets]: working with data assets
+ - [Asset Management][chapter::assets]: working with data assets
  - [Input Handling][chapter::input]: working with different input devices
  - [Window Management][chapter::window]: working with the OS window
- - [Bevy 2D][chapter::2d]: Bevy's features for 2D games
+ - [Working with 2D][chapter::2d]: Bevy's features for 2D games
- - [Bevy 3D][chapter::3d]: Bevy's features for 3D games
+ - [Working with 3D][chapter::3d]: Bevy's features for 3D games